BCDigSchol/DHReadingGroup/2018-spring.md

 ## Collaborative Annotation & Notetaking

 As you read, we invite you to highlight passages of interest and add questions or comments to each week's texts using [Hypothes.is].
-You can create annotations within our private Hypothes.is group called [BC DH Reading Group 2018](https://hypothes.is/groups/YiMwd97m/bc-dh-reading-group-2018).
+Create annotations within our private Hypothes.is group, [BC DH Reading Group 2018](https://hypothes.is/groups/YiMwd97m/bc-dh-reading-group-2018).
 For more on using Hypothes.is visit their [Tutorials and How-Tos](https://hypothesis.zendesk.com/hc/en-us/sections/206682487-Tutorials-and-How-Tos).

 During our in-person gatherings, we invite you to contribute to our [shared notes](https://docs.google.com/document/d/1m4Gj5ON9577vIuB7OkRmKycwV2PpTZQ5MIifU11jPxE/edit?usp=sharing) in Google Docs.